 to market.
 In 2003, Illgen was purchased by Northrop-Grumman Corp. – a

 good thing!
-Now it’s consulting with Northrop-Grumman in Santa Barbara
+Then Program Manager and Senior Engineer with Northrop-Grumman in Santa Barbara

 followed by navigation-systems consulting with Aviation Management Associates of Washington, DC.